-If the request for the EV Authorization Letter is sent by paper mail, it is addressed to:
+(i) If the request for the EV Authority Letter / Master Agreement is sent by paper mail, it is addressed to:

-- (a) The verified address of Applicant's Place of Business; - (b) The business address for such Confirming Person specified in a current Qualified Government Information Source (e.g., an SEC filing), a Qualified Independent Information Source, a Verified Legal Opinion, or a Verified Accountant Letter; or - (c) The address of Applicant's Registered Agent or Registered Office listed in the official records of the Jurisdiction of Incorporation or Registration.
+(a) The verified address of Applicant's Place of Business;

+(b) The business address for such Confirming Person specified in a current Qualified Government Information Source (e.g., an SEC filing), a Qualified Independent Information Source, a Verified Legal Opinion, or a Verified Accountant Letter; or

+(c) The address of Applicant's Registered Agent or Registered Office listed in the official records of the Jurisdiction of Incorporation or Registration.

-If the request for the EV Authorization Letter is sent by e-mail, it is addressed to the Confirming Person's business e-mail address as listed in a current Qualified Government Information Source, a Qualified Independent Information Source, a Verified Legal Opinion, or a Verified Accountant Letter.
+(ii) If the request for the EV Authority Letter / Master Agreement is sent by e-mail, it is addressed to the Confirming Person's business e-mail address provided by Applicant's Human Resources Department pursuant to (A) above, or as listed in a current Qualified Government Information Source, a Qualified Independent Information Source, a Verified Legal Opinion, or a Verified Accountant Letter.

-If the request for the EV Authorization Letter is made by telephone call, then the Confirming Person is contacted by calling the verified main phone number of Applicant's Place of Business, asking to speak to such person, and the person taking the call identifies himself or herself as such person.
+(iii) If the request for the EV Authority Letter / Master Agreement is made by telephone call, then the Confirming Person is contacted by calling the verified main phone number of Applicant's Place of Business, asking to speak to such person, and the person taking the call identifies himself or herself as such person.

-When a request for the EV Authorization Letter is sent by facsimile, then it is sent to the facsimile number listed in a current Qualified Government Information Source, a Qualified Independent Information Source, a Verified Legal Opinion, or a Verified Accountant Letter with the fax cover page clearly addressed to the Confirming Person.
+(iv) When a request for the EV Authority Letter / Master Agreement is sent by facsimile, then it is sent to the facsimile number listed in a current Qualified Government Information Source, a Qualified Independent Information Source, a Verified Legal Opinion, or a Verified Accountant Letter with the fax cover page clearly addressed to the Confirming Person.

-- (2) Confirmation Response.
-DigiCert's receipt of the EV Authorization Letter from the Confirming Person is verified by telephone, e-mail or other written communication between DigiCert and the Confirming Person. - (3) Verification of Name, Title, and Authority of Contract Signer and Certificate Approver.
+(2) Confirmation Response.
+DigiCert's receipt of the EV Authority Letter / Master Agreement from the Confirming Person is verified by telephone, e-mail or other written communication between DigiCert and the Confirming Person.

+(3) Verification of Name, Title, and Authority of Contract Signer and Certificate Approver.
 The Guidelines require that DigiCert verify the name, title and authority of Contract Signers and Certificate Approvers.
-The EV Authorization Letter accomplishes these objectives by providing independent confirmation from the Applicant of such name, title, and authority as outlined above.
-The attestations in the EV Authorization Letter include the employment and signing authority of the Contract Signer and the employment and approval authority of the Certificate Approver.
+The EV Authority Letter / Master Agreement accomplishes these objectives by providing independent confirmation from the Applicant of such name, title, and authority as outlined above.
+The attestations in the EV Authority Letter / Master Agreement include the employment and signing authority of the Contract Signer and the employment and approval authority of the Certificate Approver.